IDD-Detection/IDD-Detection-Scripts/README.md

 1) Selection of only those xml files which contain a specific class :
 2) Deletion of class tags from xml file which you may not require for your project :
-3) Deletion of class tags based on size of bounding boxes :
+3) Selection of class tags based on size of bounding boxes :
+4. Deletion of bounding boxes of a particular class based on size :